Dr Anne Connolly

 Professor Catherine Nelson-Piercy trained as a physician, specialising in obstetric medicine.
 She specialises in the care of women with medical problems in pregnancy.
 She offers pre-pregnancy counselling for women with pre-existing medical problems and those with problems in previous pregnancies.
-Catherine runs special joint clinics for women with renal disease, cardiac and rheumatic disorders, hypertension and epilepsy in pregnancy.
+Professor Nelson-Piercy runs special joint clinics for women with renal disease, cardiac and rheumatic disorders, hypertension and epilepsy in pregnancy.

 She is the immediate past president of the International Society of Obstetric Medicine, editor in chief of the journal ‘Obstetric Medicine: the medicine of pregnancy’ and has over 200 publications.
 She has been one of the central assessors for the confidential enquiry into maternal deaths in the UK since 2005 and is a trustee for the charity APEC- Action on Pre-eclampsia.

 Following a detour via general practice, public health, some time working abroad in SW Africa and a brief stint in Urology, Dr Munro is now a Consultant in CSRH.

 She currently works as a Locum Consultant in an integrated SRH service in SW Wales and is Chair for the Clinical Standards Committee of FSRH and a member of FSRH Council.